Welcome to our family travel series where we interview other family travelers to show you how they make travel with kids a reality.

 Though some of our trips are hosted, travel writing isn’t the most lucrative of careers, which means living fairly frugally.
 But it’s my choice.

 We drive an old car, live in a small apartment and tend to avoid spending money on “stuff” because we’d rather do than have.
 The kids feel the same and given the choice between the latest must-have toy that’s all their friends have and a trip, they’ll choose the trip every time.

 What do your kids think of travelling with you?

-Do they help you plan it?
+Do your children help you plan your travel?
 How?